Membership Freeze Bill Proration

 • Number of active days: 9 + 7 = 16

-In this scenario, the prorated bill (services dates Mar 25 - Mar 31) would be $0 and the April 1 bill would have a $70 discount/credit.
+The prorated bill (service dates March 25 – March 31) is $0, and the April 1 bill receives a $70 credit/discount.

 Was this article helpful?